 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Are you one of those Westerners who know how to squat like an Asian?
-Those who have been to Asia know what I'm talking about...
+Are you one of those Westerners who know how to squat Asian style?
+Those who have been to Asia know what I mean...
 Most foreigners can't sit on their heels without losing their balance!

 Video: How to do the Asian Squat

-I just rediscovered this video: How to do the Asian Squat (How to squat with Asian).
+I just rediscovered this video: How to do the Asian Squat.
 A funny little parody movie that compares the two ways to crouch.

 The video is signed by an American author of Asian origin, Daniel Hsia.
-Some of you may already know it, because it's been touring for a long time: it dates back to 2002!
-I stumbled upon it again, cleaning up my favourites.
+Some of you may already know it, because it has been running for a long time: it dates from 2002!
+I found it again, while cleaning my bookmarks.

 A comfortable position

-In Asia, we squat willingly.
-Sometimes just to grab a bite, hit the chat or watch the street show.
-People sit on their heels, without putting the buttocks on the ground, well on the feet laid flat.
+In Asia, people like to squat.
+Sometimes just to have a snack, to chat or to watch the street show.
+People sit on their heels, without putting their buttocks on the ground, firmly planted on their feet.

-It is comfortable and stable, not tiring to hold, contrary to the position that most Westerners take, who perch on their toes.
+It's comfortable and stable, not tiring to hold, unlike the position most Westerners take, who perch on their toes.

 Below, some scenes from everyday life, brought back from my trip to Vietnam in 2001.

 For my part, I master theasian squat.
-It is a posture that I adopt easily and naturally, not only when I am in Asia, in local fashion, but also in my daily life in France…
+It is a posture that I adopt easily and naturally, not only when I am in Asia, in the local fashion, but also in my daily life in France...

-One day in Rennes, when I was squatting like this, chatting outside in the street with colleagues at break, an old lady suddenly stood in front of me on the sidewalk.
+One day, in Rennes, while I was crouching like this, chatting outside in the street with colleagues on break, an old lady suddenly stood in front of me on the sidewalk.
 Without saying hello or anything, a little aggressive, she asks me if I have Vietnamese origins.
-I answer no, but she insists, decreeing that I stand like the Vietnamese and that I surely lived in Vietnam.
+I answer her that I don't, but she insists, saying that I am like the Vietnamese and that I must have lived in Vietnam.